projectblacklight/blacklight-maps/README.md

    placename_field: India
 ```

-* GeoJSON (#2 above) allows you to associate place names with coordinates, so the map marker popups can display the location name
+* The GeoJSON field (#2 above) provides reliable association of place names with coordinates, so the map marker popups can display the location name
-* Location names (#3 above) allow users to run meaningful searches for locations found on the map
+* The Location name field (#3 above) allows users to run meaningful searches for locations found on the map
-* Coordinate data (#1 above) allows you to use the "Search" function on the map in the catalog#map and catalog#index views
+* The Coordinate field (#1 above) provides for the "Search" function on the map in the catalog#map and catalog#index views

 Blacklight-Maps can be used with either field type, however to take advantage fo the full feature set, it is preferred that both field types exist for each item with geospatial metadata.